Prepare to upgrade Mattermost#

 UPDATE TableName SET ColumnName = regexp_replace(ColumnName, '\\u0000', '', 'g') WHERE ColumnName LIKE '%\u0000%';

-Upgrade high availability deployments#
+Upgrade high availability cluster-based deployments#

-In high availability environments, you should expect to schedule downtime for the upgrade to v6.0.
+In high availability cluster-based environments, you should expect to schedule downtime for the upgrade to v6.0.
 Based on your database size and setup, the migration to v6.0 can take a significant amount of time, and may even lock the tables for posts which will prevent your users from posting or receiving messages until the migration is complete.

 Important